Best Blue Light Blockers for Sleep – Top 6 Tested Picks

 8.8

-Switch between amber and pure red sleep lighting.
+Switch between amber and 670nm red light to optimize your sleep cycle.

 EXPERT SCORE

 At $15.99, these non-prescription glasses are the cheapest way to create a barrier between your eyes and a harsh monitor.
-They utilize a flexible nylon frame that actually looks like casual everyday eyewear.
+The flexible nylon frame provides a casual, everyday look while protecting your eyes.

 Features ultra-lightweight flexible nylon frames, non-prescription anti-glare lenses, and a casual design engineered to block UV rays and reduce digital eye strain.